 A big number of refugee students are disabled due to the war.
 Some suffered injuries to their backs, which paralyzed some of their limbs.
 Others lost an arm or a leg because of the bombshells that hit them.
 And others lost their ability to hear due to the extremely devastating sounds of the bombing.
 In addition, thousands of children suffer from a lack of focus or ability to comprehend due to the severe trauma they have been exposed to.

 Charities and organizations are taking everything into consideration; the educational programs for refugee students with special needs include providing as much support as possible to provide accessible, warm, and safe conditions for these children to learn and grow in good health.

-In Bonyan, we have built a support system for children with special needs; working with other parties to fully provide; Medical support, Mental and emotional support, financial support.
+In Bonyan, we have built a support system for children with special needs, working with other parties to fully provide; Medical support, Mental and emotional support, and financial support.

 Some of those aids are;

 - Providing medical hearing aid devices for deaf students.